OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 ------------

 Since an addon is supposed to change the game it follows that it also depends on the said game to work.
-We can conceptualise this with an examples: your modification is the changing prize of an iron sword, but what if there is no iron sword in game?
+We can conceptualise this with an example: your modification is changing the price of an iron sword, but what if there is no iron sword in game?
 That's right: we get nonsense.
 What you want to do is tie your addon to the files you are changing.
 Those can be either game files (for example when making an expansion island for a game) or other addon files